-5G, with its promise to deliver Gigabit speeds is exactly the technology wireline service providers need to bypass old and costly DSL infrastructure.
-However, if you ask an expert about 5G Mobile Broadband, they’d say that it’s at least two to three years down the road.
+5G, with its promise to deliver Gigabit speeds, is exactly the technology wireline service providers need to bypass old and costly DSL infrastructure.
+However, if you ask an expert about 5G Mobile Broadband, they’d say that it’s at least one to two years down the road.
 They’d be right — but that’s not what we’re talking about today.
 5G Fixed Broadband Wireless, the kind that gets beamed to the home and provides speeds as fast as fiber, is not just ready for deployment — it’s already in use.
 Millimeter (mmWave) access is a proven technology that has been widely adopted by Regional Enterprise (and some residential) Service Providers.
-Here’s why you should adopt it as well.
+Here’s why you should adopted it also.

 The US telecom industry chose mmWave as the main platform for 5G fixed broadband access

-- Facebook, meanwhile, is directing its own efforts towards research and development as opposed to acquisition.
+- Facebook is directing its own efforts towards research and development as opposed to acquisition.
 It’s currently creating a fast wireless ecosystem known as Terragraph, using mmWave technology to create a last-mile Gigabit wireless solution.
-It’s currently piloting this system in downtown San Jose.
+It’s currently piloting this system in several markets around the world.

-- In the meantime, the number of lightly licensed registered links grows on average 75% YoY.
+- In the meantime, the number of lightly licensed E-Band registered links grows on average 75% YoY.

 - Lastly, there is a strong tail wind from the regulator.
-Just one year ago, the FCC opened 11GHz in mmWave spectrum to encourage 5G deployments.
+Just one year ago, the FCC opened additional 60GHz spectrum to bring the total to 14GHz in mmWave spectrum to encourage 5G deployments.